top of page

 AJ 2022 Student Prize Postgraduate Nominee

-MArch Year 2, The University of Greenwich
+MArch / RIBA Part II - The University of Greenwich

 Quote from The Architect's Journal:

-Every RIBA and ARB-accredited school in the UK was invited to nominate students for the fifth annual AJ Student Prize, which celebrates the best work across three categories: undergraduate, postgraduate and sustainability.
+"Every RIBA and ARB-accredited school in the UK was invited to nominate students for the fifth annual AJ Student Prize, which celebrates the best work across three categories: undergraduate, postgraduate and sustainability."

-The project is situated inside the childhood home of Hans Christian Andersen, a mystical early nineteenth-century space where the storyteller's dreams were crafted into fairytales.
-The house is the site for this speculative, miniature project, set during his childhood from 1805 to 1817: A home, a workspace, and a chamber for imagination.
+The project is situated inside the childhood home of Hans Christian Andersen, a mystical early nineteenth-century space where the storyteller’s dreams were crafted into fairy tales.
+The house is the site for this speculative, miniature project, set during his childhood from 1805 to 1817: a home, a workspace, and a chamber for imagination.

 bottom of page